Cogges/cogges.github.io/README.md

 ####Notes
 * dates should be formatted as YYYY-MM-DD (time is optional)
+* if youtube videos are used then use "youtube_videos" and these will be embedded automatically
+* use slides for downloadable presentations (ideally pdf)
-* files expects a list of urls with each url in quotes
+* files expects a list of urls with each url in quotes (use files for other downloadable content)
+* bible passages is a list of passages used as search terms for bible gateway

 * * *